 So, by bringing the ingredient and the tool with them the people on those galleons seem to have known that they wanted to be ready to eat and drink soon after their arrival, something that they did by quickly planting coconuts in present day Colima and surrounding areas.
-Once those plants started producing coconuts, they started fermenting them into “vino de coco” or coconut wine which is also locally called tuba.
+Once those plants started producing coconuts, they started fermenting the palm sap into what is also locally called tuba.
 You can still find this fantastic fermented drink today in western Jalisco, Colima, and possibly other areas along western Mexico where it is frequently served with crushed peanuts mixed i.
 Though I haven’t seen it personally others tell me that tuba is very popular in the Philippines and western Africa.